-Table A.59: Input Tray and Output Bin Names (Sheet 1 of 2)
+Table A.56: Input Tray and Output Bin Names (Sheet 1 of 2)

-VALUE 1/0 DESCRIPTION AnyLargeFormat IO The location that holds larger format media with one dimension larger than 11 inches.
+VALUE 1/0 DESCRIPTION .,, • AnyLargeFormat IO The location that holds larger format media with one dimension larger than 11 inches.
 The media dimensions SHALL be specified.
 AnySmallFormat IO The location that holds smaller format media.
 The media dimensions SHALL be specified.
 AutoSelect IO The location that the device selects based on the Media specification.
 Booklet 0 The bin where the device places booklets.
 Bottom IO The location that, when facing the device, can best be identified as 'bottom'.
 BypassTray I The input tray used to handle odd or special papers.
 MAY be used to specify the input tray that is used for insert sheets that are not to be imaged.
 BypassTray-N I The input tray used to handle odd or special papers.
-MAY be used to specify the input tray that is used for insert sheets that are not to be imaged. $N = '1', '2',$ Continuous IO The location to handle continuous media (i.e., continuously connected sheets).
+MAY be used to specify the input tray that is used for insert sheets that are not to be imaged. $N = {}^{i}1', {}^{i}2',$ Continuous IO The location to handle continuous media (i.e., continuously connected sheets).
 Disc IO The location to handle CD or DVD discs to be printed on.
 Disc-N IO The location to handle CD or DVD discs to be printed on.
 N = '1', '2', Envelope IO The location to handle envelopes.
-Envelope-N IO The location to handle envelopes.
-N = '1', '2', Front IO The location that, when facing the device, can best be identified as 'front.'
-InsertTray I The input tray that can best be identified as 'insert tray.'
-Used to specify the input tray that is used for insert sheets (insert sheets are never imaged).
-InsertTray-N I The input tray that can best be identified as 'insert tray-1', 'insert tray-2', etc. Used to specify the input tray that is used for insert sheets (insert sheets are never imaged).
-LargeCapacity IO The location that can best be identified as the 'large capacity' location (in terms of the number of sheets) with respect to the device.
-LargeCapacity-N IO The location that can best be identified as the 'large capacity-1', 'large-capacity-2', etc., input or output location (in terms of the number of sheets) with respect to the device.
-Left IO The bin that, when facing the device, can best be identified as 'left.'
-Mailbox-N 0 The output location that is best identified as "Mailbox #1", "Mailbox #2", etc. Middle IO The location that, when facing the device, can best be identified as "middle".
-PostMarkerInserter I The input tray that is downstream of the marking engine and allows the user to pass media through a non-marking paper path for covers and/or inserts.
-Rear IO The location that, when facing the device, can best be identified as "rear".
-Right IO The location that, when facing the device, can best be identified as "right".
-Roll IO The location to handle web-fed media.
-Roll-N IO The Nth location to handle the Nth web-fed media.
-Side IO The location that, when facing the device, can best be identified as "side".
-Stacker-N 0 The output location that is best identified as "Stacker #1", "Stacker #2", etc.

-Table A.59: Input Tray and Output Bin Names (Sheet 2 of 2)
+Table A.56: Input Tray and Output Bin Names (Sheet 2 of 2)